UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 Notes:

-You can see an example of an informative title and long description in this slide.
+You can see example of informative commit titles in this slide.
 The general guideline for the title is to summarize the purpose of the commit as a short descriptive message.
 It is recommended to write your messages in imperative mood (imagine that your commit should complete the sentence "this commit will...") and start with a capital letter.